-Bats are known as warm weather creatures, but did you know that their calls can sometimes be heard in the dead of winter?
+Bats are known as warm weather creatures, but did you know that they can be active throughout the winter?
 Biologists at the Montana Natural Heritage Program along with a coalition of partners have been monitoring bats year-round and have recorded their echolocations during some of the year’s coldest months.

 Biologists are monitoring bats in Montana to increase their understanding of both winter and summer roosts and baseline activities during typical hibernation periods.
 They hope to understand the health of Montana’s bat populations and assess potential threats such as white-nose syndrome.
 That disease has not yet reached Montana, but is devastating bat populations across North America.